 Maryland Solar Energy Credits Start Year with New High

-Solar Renewable Energy Credits (also known as SREC’s), hit a new high in Maryland to start off 2020.
-For a home or business that has a $200 monthly SMECO electric bill, that will typically translate into cash incentives that are typically $1,200 to $1,400 per year.
+Solar Renewable Energy Credits (also known as SRECs), hit a new high in Maryland to start 2020.
+For a home or business that has a $200 monthly SMECO electric bill, that will typically translate into cash incentives that are usually around $1,200 to $1,400 per year.

 Maryland is one of several states with a regulation called renewable portfolio standard (RPS).
 An RPS requires Maryland electric utilities to produce a specific percentage of electricity from renewable sources.
 Utilities that fall short, can purchase large quantities of credits from brokers who make smaller credit arrangements with home and business owners.

 In January 2020, Washington, DC-based SolSystems, one of several SREC brokers, set the price of SRECs at $77 per megawatt of solar energy produced.
 This marks four straight months of increase from the $62 October price, but that is a far cry from the $15 price per credit just a year ago.

 The spike began when the Maryland legislature overwhelmingly approved the 2019 Clean Energy Jobs Act, committing to 50% renewable energy by 2030.
 In the 2020 legislative session.
 Governor Larry Hogan (R) proposed legislation he calls the Clean and Renewable Energy Standard (CARES) to reach 100% renewable energy by 2040.